Last updated on December 22nd, 2020

 Edison bulbs and oil rubbed bronze light fixtures crown the dining room, as a modern take on a Persian rug adorns the floor.
 The mirrored wood panel wall is precisely positioned to reflect the dining fixtures, while the wood trim adds rustic texture and creativity to this transitional dining room.

-3. Neutral Color Palette
+3. Transitional Style Embraces a Neutral Color Palette

 A neutral color palette always makes way for sophistication.
 The contemporary-classic, white waterfall island combines with light grey shaker cabinets and traditional, neutral furnishings to showcase a perfect transitional blend.
 The nook fixture takes the classic drum shade and wraps it in bent, brushed brass to fuse a traditional light with modernity.